Final viva and thesis submission

 For further information on depositing your thesis and copyright visit the How to submit to the Research Repository page.

-A soft bound copy of your thesis should be submitted, for each proposed examiner and the Independent Chairperson, to the PGR Assessment Team, Graduate School, RBI, Room 3E37, UWE Frenchay Campus, Coldharbour Lane, Bristol, BS16 1QY.
-(Please note that Students' Union offer a spiral binding service).
-UWE Printing and Stationery Services provide a thesis printing and binding service and can deliver soft bound copies of your thesis directly to the Graduate School, Room 3E37 if required.
+A soft bound copy of your thesis should be submitted, for each proposed examiner and the Independent Chairperson, to the PGR Assessment Team, Graduate School, RBI, Room 3E37, UWE Bristol Frenchay Campus, Coldharbour Lane, Bristol, BS16 1QY.
+(Please note that The Students' Union at UWE offers a spiral binding service).
+UWE Bristol Printing and Stationery Services provide a thesis printing and binding service and can deliver soft bound copies of your thesis directly to the Graduate School, Room 3E37 if required.

 The thesis title on the submitted version must be the title that has been approved on your EX1 form, if different, this may cause a delay in the process.